 - 1 cup powdered sugar sifted

 - Preheat oven to 375°F. Line a baking sheet with parchment paper or a Silpat.

-- Mix together the first seven ingredients and blend until smooth.
+- Mix together the first six ingredients (the wet ones) and blend until smooth.
 I did this with a spoon.

-- In a separate bowl combine remaining ingredients, except chunks; then combine with pumpkin mixture.
+- In a separate bowl combine remaining ingredients (flour etc.), except chunks; then combine with pumpkin mixture.
 Add chocolate chips or chunks.

 - Drop onto sheets in tablespoon sized drops.
 Bake for 8-10 minutes (mine took 10).
 Let cool completely on a rack, then make the glaze.

 - In a mixing bowl or large microwave-safe liquid measuring cup, melt the butter.
 Add the sugar and stir until mixture is like thick dirt, then add cream 1 tablespoon at a time until the mixture is about the consistency of Elmer’s glue.
 Spoon it over the cookies.
 You can let the icing set at room temperature or speed things up a bit and throw it in the refrigerator.